Creating a Place in Which We Are Proud to Work

 Operating in a Legal and Ethical Manner

-We employ approximately 9,100 full-time employees, of whom approximately 1,100 are employed in the United States.
-The remaining employees are located in Honduras, El Salvador and Mexico.
+We employ approximately 8.000 full-time employees, of whom approximately 1,300 are employed in the United States and the remainder are located in Honduras, El Salvador and Mexico.
 All Delta Apparel, Inc. associates are required to acknowledge that they understand our Ethics Policy and Workplace Code of Conduct.
-In addition to our internal associates, we also require all of our business partners, suppliers and contractors to conduct their operations in a legal and ethical manner.
+In addition, we require all of our business partners, suppliers and contractors to conduct their operations in a legal and ethical manner.

 Meeting or Exceeding Standards in our Facilities

-We have invested significant time and resources in ensuring that the working conditions in all of our facilities meet or exceed the standards imposed by the governing laws.
+We have invested significant time and resources in ensuring that the working conditions in all of our facilities meet or exceed the standards imposed by governing laws and regulations.

 Worldwide Responsible Accredited Production

-We have obtained WRAP (Worldwide Responsible Accredited Production) certification for all of our manufacturing facilities that we operate in Honduras, El Salvador and Mexico.
+We have obtained WRAP (Worldwide Responsible Accredited Production) certification for all of our manufacturing facilities that we operate in Honduras, El Salvador and Mexico, with all of our facilities outside the U.S. achieving either Gold or Platinum certification

 Fair Labor Association

 We are an affiliate of the FLA (Fair Labor Association).
-Our affiliation with FLA will further enhance human rights compliance monitoring for Delta Apparel plants and our third party contractors.
+Our affiliation with FLA further enhances human rights compliance monitoring for our facilities and those of our third party contractors.
 In addition, we have proactive programs to promote workplace safety, personal health, and employee wellness.

 Supporting Local Charities and Educational Institutions